the-alchemist88/Cpp_helper_codes/copy_elision(URVO_NRVO).md

 # Copy Elision

 There are some cases where compiler doesn't generate code for intentional copying.
 To explain briefly, even though the syntax visually suggests a copy/move operation (e.g. copy initialization), no copy/move is performed.
-This deliberate miss of copy/move operations by compiler is called _copy elision_.
+This deliberate omission of copy/move operations by the compiler is called _copy elision_.

-Until C++17, "copy elison" was a compiler optimization technique where unnecessary copy/move ctor calls are skipped.
+Until C++17, "copy elision" was a compiler optimization technique where unnecessary copy/move ctor calls are skipped.
 Since C++17 standard, in certain cases, copy elison became mandatory(guaranteed) and called as _mandatory copy elision_.
-Altough this name implies an elision, there is no elision of any copying here since omitting it became mandatory by the standard.
+Although this name implies an elision, there is no elision of any copying here since omitting it became mandatory by the standard.
 Thus, the term "mandatory copy elision" is referred as misnomer by some C++ programmers.
 Ex:

 ```cpp
 class Myclass